The Dresden Files characters: Ronald Reuel

 Ronald Reuel was the Summer Knight at the beginning of Summer Knight.
-He was already murdered at the beginning of the story by Aurora.
-He was an artist local to Chicago who was known to help half-faerie children.
+By the time the story begins, he has been murdered by Lloyd Slate, the Winter Knight, as part of a conspiracy by Summer Lady Aurora to alter the balance of power between the Summer and Winter Courts.
+He was an artist local to Chicago who was known to help half-faerie children ("changelings"), including Ace, Fix, Lily, and Meryl.